NoxHarmonium/sirc/sirc-vm/sbrc-vm/benches/performance-notes.md

 ## Speed Improvement Log

 1. Tried inlining common shared instruction decoding functions - no change
-2. Enable LTO - 30% improvement (makes sense due to how modular everything is)
+2. Enable LTO - 30% improvement (makes sense due to how modular everything is) - thin LTO doesn't work as well for some reason

 ## Observations